Generic Name: methoxsalen

 After methoxsalen administration, exposure to sunlight and/or ultraviolet radiation may result in "premature aging" of the skin.

-Serious burns from either UVA or sunlight (even through window glass) can result if the recommended dosage of methoxsalen is exceeded or precautions not followed.
+Serious burns from either UVA or sunlight (even through window glass) can result if the recommended dosage of methoxsalen is exceeded or precautions are not followed.
+Advise patients to avoid all exposure to sunlight during the 24 hours following photopheresis treatment.

 Patients who use proper eye protection after PUVA therapy (oral methoxsalen) appear to have no increased risk of developing cataracts.
 The incidence of cataracts in these patients five years after their first treatment is about the same as that in the general population.
-Patients should be told emphatically to wear UVA absorbing, wrap-around sunglasses for twenty-four (24) hours after Uvadex™ treatment.
+Instruct patients emphatically to wear UVA absorbing, wrap-around sunglasses for twenty-four (24) hours after Uvadex® treatment.
 They should wear these glasses any time they are exposed to direct or indirect sunlight, whether they are outdoors or exposed through a window.

 Information for Patients